ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![Designer New product Select API](./images/designer-new-product-selectapi.png)

-Change or adjust the plan according your requirements plan and then click on *Next* button.
+Change or adjust the plan according to your requirements plan and then click on *Next* button.

 ![Designer New product Select plan](./images/designer-new-product-plan.png)

-Change or adjust the visibility or subscribability according your requirements plan and then click on *Next* button.
+Change or adjust the visibility or subscribability according to your requirements plan and then click on *Next* button.

 ![Designer New product Select visibility](./images/designer-new-product-visibility.png)